 You know that a memory is real by the following;

-3) You experience triggers everywhere you turn that causes it to surface again.
+3) You experience triggers everywhere you turn which causes flashbacks to surface again.

 6) Every time you have a flashback it hurts emotionally and you feel like you are "reliving" the situation all over again.